MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-monitor-model-performance.md

     ServerlessSparkCompute
 )

-# get a handle to the workspace
+# Get a handle to the workspace.
 ml_client = MLClient(
     DefaultAzureCredential(),
     subscription_id="subscription_id",